Free Work Offer Letter Format and Editable Templates

 - Develop or provide a verification mechanism through which candidates can verify the authenticity of your letter.
 You can use unique reference numbers or QR codes.

-- Establish and mandate an SOP for sending real offer letters.
+- Establish and mandate an SOP for sending a real offer of employment.
 Make sure that your HR professionals follow this documented SOP.

 - Report to cyber sales.
 In India, various laws such as The IT Act (2000) and Bharatiya Nyaya Sanhita (2024) (also known as BNS).
-Regulate offences like fraud and other offences.
+Regulate offenses like fraud and other offenses.
 You can also report to the national cyber cell portal.

 Modernize your HR tasks with factoHR today